Save Energy and Water

 No sense keeping 40+ gallons at 120 degrees or more when no one's around.
 Leave yourself a note to remember to turn it back up when you return.
 120 degrees is adequate for most purpose.
 Hotter water is necessary only if your automatic dishwasher lacks a pre-heat function.

-- Turn your thermostat down 10 degrees when you're asleep or at work
+- Lower your thermostat by 10 degrees when you're asleep or at work